 Please check out our music videos by clicking on the links below.

 Comic Relief – Jersey City art teacher Michael Markman teaches fifth graders at Dr. Michael Conti School the fine art of producing comic books.
 They not only learn how to write and illustrate a book, they also are learning how to overcome obstacles as an author/illustrator.
-The art and literacy teachers show students how to developed characters, write narratives, and transfer stories into a comic strip.
+The art and literacy teachers show students how to develope characters, write narratives, and transfer stories into a comic strip.
 Attached are two lesson plans that include visual arts and English language arts.

 Students learned about the charming paintings of folk/ outsider artist Horace Pippin.
 Based on Pippin’s quote “Pictures just come to my mind and I tell my heart to go ahead” students painted a person in their life that was a true inspiration to them.
 Middle school students described the person with words then again with paint.
 This is part of an NJEA Frederick L. Hipp Grant called Art Connect Kids & Culture.